Instructor kickstart program

 We will:

-• The purpose is to practice coordination with your co-instructor and the director.
-Go through the basic mechanics.
+• The purpose is to practice with a co-instructor eand go through the basic mechanics.

-• Most practice is with very simple toy problems (e.g. “make a git repo”), so extensive lesson prep isn’t needed.
+• Most practice is with very simple toy problems (e.g. “make a git repo”), so extensive lesson preparation isn’t needed.

-• It may or may not include some livestream practice.
+• It may or may not include some livestream practice (usually not).

 • Talk about how the prep is going in general.